zeon256/StrengthReduction/README.md

 ## Overview
 This library implements integer division and modulo via "[arithmetic strength reduction](https://en.wikipedia.org/wiki/Strength_reduction)".

+## Why?
+Modern processors can do multiplication and shifts much faster than division, and "arithmetic strength reduction" is an algorithm to transform divisions into multiplications and shifts.
+Compilers already perform this optimization for divisors that are known at compile time; this library enables this optimization for divisors that are only known at runtime.
+[From strength_reduce README](https://github.com/ejmahler/strength_reduce)

 ## Benchmarks
 |                         Method |         Mean |      Error |     StdDev |
 |------------------------------- |-------------:|-----------:|-----------:|